Strategies for Sustainable Product Design and Waste Reduction

 EPA Food Recovery Hierarchy & Food Waste

-The Food Recovery Hierarchy established by the EPA offers guidance on how to optimize the utilization of surplus food.
+The Food Recovery Hierarchy established by the Envrionmental Protection Agency (EPA) offers guidance on how to optimize the utilization of surplus food.
 If reducing food waste at its origin is not sufficient, the next preferable step is redirecting edible or recoverable food to food banks and programs focused on rescuing food.
 When feeding individuals is not feasible, the subsequent alternative is to provide the food to animals, followed by considering industrial applications and composting.
-Lastly, landfilling or incineration should be considered only as a last resort.
+Lastly, according to the EPA, landfilling or incineration should be considered only as a last resort.

 Explore our Solutions